How to Ask for Money Politely - Tips & Tricks

 - Ambiguity: Unclear if it’s a loan or a gift.

-- No plan: the lack of repayment schedule or a final goal.
+- No plan: a lack of repayment schedule or a final goal.

 If you have no one to ask for money, read about your other options when you need money now.